COG-UK/docs/metadata.md

 * Where a biosample is split into **multiple aliquots** or **shared with other sequencing centres**, that biosample **should not be relabelled** by the receiving site.
 This ambiguity can be resolved later by providing a library and sequencing run name that corresponds to your site.

 * A **library** is a collection of extracted and processed **biosamples** that have been prepared for simultaneous sequencing.
+* A library should be given a `library_name` that is unique across the whole project.
+There are no limitations on what this name should look like but it should be at least five characters.
+Consider using the date, or site name if you don't have a generated identifier to use.
+"BIRM-001" would be reasonable, "1" would not.
 * A **sequencing run** corresponds to the sequencing of a single library. *e.g.* A flowcell.
+* A sequencing run should be given a `run_name` that is unique across the whole project.
+Ideally this will be the name your sequencing software generates for the run.
+Otherwise, a string of at least five characters that helps you identify this run is fine.
+Consider using your site and the date if you don't have another identifier.
+"BIRM-RUN-20200402-1" is fine, "RUN1" "birm run" or "nanopore" are not.
 * If a library is sequenced multiple times, each run should be considered a separate and distinct sequencing run.

 * More generally, an object such as a biosample, sequencing library or data file may be referred to as an **artifact**.
 Something that causes a change or creates a new object (such as library pooling, or sequencing) is referred to as a **process**.